functorz-tech/momen_doc/actions/payment.md

 # Payment with Stripe

-### Introduction
+## Introduction
 In this doc, you'll learn about how to configure Stripe payment in your web app.
-Whether you're running an e-commerce platform, a subscription-based service, or even a SaaS product, providing users with a secure and easy-to-use payment system can significantly impact your bottom line.
+Whether you're running an e-commerce platform, a subscription-based service, or even a SaaS product, providing users with a secure and easy-to-use payment system can significantly improve your service.

-### Preparation
+## 1. Preparation

-#### Prepare a Stripe Account
+### Prepare a Stripe Account

 Sign up or log in to Stripe: [Stripe](https://stripe.com/)

-#### Upgrade Your Project to Pro Version or Above
+### Upgrade Your Project to Pro Version or Above

 Payment features are only available in the Pro plan and above.
 If you downgrade, existing payment features will become inactive.